octavenz/wagtail-advanced-form-builder/docs/getting_started/out_of_the_box.md

 # Out of the box

 You can use the package straight out of the box by making use of the two in-built Form page types.
+See the limitations of this approach below.

 ## EmailFormPage